PCE1968/Election_Analysis/README.md

 This set of filters will identify the correct index for the county and candidate columns, allowing for files whos columns may be in a different order.

-Both of these solutions will make the code more dynamic and able to be useful for other election audits.
+Both of these options will make the code more dynamic and useful for analyzing election results for other election audits.